 The state certified an inspector for NAS Level 6 inspections in 2019.
 Costs are budgeted for potential travel required to maintain certification and participate in Level 6 inspections in cooperation with surrounding states.

-Line items have been allocated to attend potential MCSAP Planning Meetings and/or National In-Service Training as well as Inspector and Instructor certification and/or training.
+Line items have been allocated to attend potential MCSAP Planning Meetings and/or National In-Service Training.